qcubed/application/install/project/includes/codegen/README.md

 # About `codegen` directory

-The codegen-related class in this directory allow you to override the functionality of the codegen operation.
+The two codegen-related classes in this directory are customizations to the associated `QCodeGenBase` and `QConvertNotationBase` classes that are part of the QCubed codegen framework.

+It allows you to override the functionality in these classes, as well as define additional methods/functionality for the code generator and the notation converter.

 Feel free to make any changes to these customizations as you wish.